jpzk/sompy/README.md

 </pre>

 The samples are pseudo random numbers with gauss distribution.
-We sample 10 times 20 gauss distributions with an expected ed value of 0,1,2...20.
+We sample 10 times 20 gauss distributions with an expected value of 0,1,2...20.
 Variance is 0.1 for each distribution.

 ### Training
 We train our SOM by using a for-loop iterating over the samples and train each sample as a target with a given learn-rate,